common-voice/our-voices-model-competition/submit/Variant_Accent_Dialect/Devisa/README.md

 # Devisa: STT-models for different Romansh dialects

 In this folder you can find our submission for the competition.
 The source-code repository is available as a submodule here.
-A copy is also provided separately just in case this is not sufficient.

 All of the models that were created for the project are available on the [project's Gitlab package repository](https://gitlab.com/prvInSpace/romansh-stt-project/-/packages) in a tflite format.
 The KenLM language models created for each of the dialects are also available there and the custom splits of the Common Voice datasets.